 Signing up is easy

-Once you have registered, you will be asked to read over the umbrella’s employment contract that you will need to sign and return.
-You’ll also need to send in a P45 or complete the New Starter Checklist (a government form available online).
+Once registered, you will be asked to read over the umbrella’s employment contract, which you must sign and return.

 It’s not as much hassle as you might have imagined, and as we explained earlier, there isn’t much administration involved after that.